Lang50 · CS50x Final Project

 - include constructed languages, on top of natural languages

-- include language variants: dialects, accents, historical forms [to be further defined]
+- include language variants: some dialects and historical forms (no accents

 - provide hints to the user: specific language features to look for